 When it comes down to it, your choice of wording doesn’t matter as long as the question is clear.
 You can also add an option for the respondent to leave a comment and explain his or her rating.
 We actually recommend this.
 More context is always best.

 Regardless of your wording, customers should always be asked to respond on a five-point scale with options being: very unsatisfied, unsatisfied, neutral, satisfied, and very satisfied.

-Once you’ve collected feedback, there are two ways you can calculate your CSAT score.
+Once you’ve collected feedback via your customer satisfaction survey, there are two ways you can calculate your CSAT score.

 Some companies simply calculate the average of their 1-5 scores.
 Others, including GetFeedback’s team, calculate the percentage of those customers who consider themselves satisfied (the 4-5 scores).

 We divide the total number of customers who selected very satisfied (5) or satisfied (4) by the total number of responses and times that by 100.
 See the formula below.